 Follow this five-step process and for additional information on each stage please contact us.

-Signing the commitment letter indicates that your institution will assess and disclose the greenhouse gas emissions of its financial portfolio in line with the PCAF Standard.
+Signing the commitment letter indicates that your financial institution will assess and disclose the greenhouse gas emissions of its financial activities in line with the PCAF Standard.
+The commitment letter may be signed by anyone who has the decision-making authority to commit to PCAF on behalf of your financial institution.

 Please note that the scope of portfolio coverage for the first PCAF disclosure is entirely up to the financial institution, e.g., one asset class, one sector, or simply a percentage of the total portfolio.
 Financial institutions fulfill their pledge in the commitment letter by making their first PCAF disclosure within three years of signing.

 PCAF works in five regions: Africa, Asia-Pacific, Europe, Latin America and North America.
-For each region there is a PCAF regional implementation team.
+For each region there is a PCAF regional implementation team and some regions have country-specific coalitions, including PCAF Korea, PCAF Japan, PCAF UK, and PCAF Netherlands.
 Each team will adapt the Global GHG Accounting and Reporting Standard to their respective regional contexts (e.g., expanding with additional asset classes or issues regarding data availability and quality).

 Your institution will receive introductory technical support at no cost to implement GHG accounting of loans and investments (e.g., asset classes scoping, data collection, method application, validation).